 - 1. How many physical education credits may be counted in the credit requirements for academic eligibility the first six weeks of the school year?
 Students may count only credits that may be applied toward state graduation requirements.
-Students are required to take one (1) unit in Physical Education (PE) toward state graduation requirements, but may take additional PE credits as electives.
+Students are required to take one (1) unit in Physical Education (PE) toward state graduation requirements but may take additional PE credits as electives.
 Therefore, students can count no more than two (2) PE credits toward the 5, 10, or 15 credits they must have earned. - 2.
 Are elementary/junior high students subject to No Pass No Play provisions?
 Yes.
 State law for eligibility applies to all grade levels for extracurricular activities.
-In the case of UIL activities, a student who is retained for any reason in grades 8 is not eligible for the first six weeks of the following school year.
+In the case of UIL activities, a student who is retained for any reason in grades K-8 is not eligible for the first six weeks of the following school year.
 A student who is academically promoted due to summer school courses or credit by examination (TEC §28.023) regains eligibility for the first six weeks of the school year.
-For non-UIL activities, check local district policies.

-- 3. May students earn credits in summer school, correspondence courses, or credit by exam to meet requirements for extracurricular eligibility?
+For non-UIL activities, check local district policies. - 3.
+May students earn credits in summer school, correspondence courses, or credit by exam to meet requirements for extracurricular eligibility?
 Yes.
 Credits earned prior to the first day of the school year in summer school classes, in correspondence courses, or for passing credit by examination may be used to determine eligibility for extracurricular activities. - 4.
 Are 7th and 8th grade students eligible to participate in UIL activities the first six weeks of the school year if they were held back on parental request for reasons involving the student's emotional, psychological, or social development, even though the student has passed all subjects and would otherwise have been promoted?
 No. These students are ineligible for the first six weeks because they were not promoted from one grade level to the next.

-A student held back one year in the 7th or 8th grade for athletic purposes shall lose the fourth year of eligibility after entering the 9th grade.
-A student held back for two years for athletic purposes shall lose the third and fourth years of eligibility after entering the 9th grade.
-One of the determining factors used in d termining why a student repeats grades is an examination of the student's grades.
-Parents should be notified that it is likely that their child will be subject to the consequences listed above if the student was ready to be academically promoted. - 5.
-What is the Student Success Initiative (SSI) and how does it impact academic eligibility for the first six weeks of the school year?
+for the first six weeks of the school year?
 Enacted by the 76th Texas Legislature in 1999 and amended in the 81st session in 2009 to include an accelerated instruction provision, the Student Success Initiative (SSI) grade advancement requirements apply to the STAAR reading and mathematics tests at grades 5 and 8.
 As specified by these requirements, a student may advance to the next grade level only by demonstrating proficiency on these tests or by completing all accelerated instruction required by the grade placement committee (GPC), and having the GPC determine, by unanimous decision, that the student is likely to perform at grade level at the end of the next school year given additional accelerated instruction during the course of the year.
 To assist districts and charter schools in meeting the accelerated instruction provision after the third administration of the test, TEA is allowing districts and charter schools to apply for an expedited waiver to adjust the timeline for providing accelerated instruction to students who fail the third administration.
 If you have questions or need further clarification about this information, please contact the Student Assessment Division or the State Waiver Unit at TEA.

 The GPC would determine if a student advanced for purposes of academic eligibility for the first six weeks of the school year under No Pass, No Play requirements.
 If the GPC advances the student to the next grade on or after the first day of school, the student in question is academically ineligible for the first six weeks of school.
-If the student is passing all courses at the end of the first six weeks (other than identified honors courses), the student can regain academic eligibility after the seven calendar day grace period.
+If the student is passing all courses at the end of the first six weeks (other than identified honors courses), the student can regain academic eligibility after the sevencalendar day grace period.